 - Both companies needed to let go of large numbers of domestic support personnel for competitive reasons.

 - Both companies needed to let go of large numbers of domestic support workers for profitability reasons.

 Gouging Your Customers

 Notice that both SAP and Oracle had plenty of money coming in to keep up the support quality, but they preferred the margin from locked-in customers.
 They also have been steadily increasing the support percentage, and just a few years ago bumped it from 15% to 22%+ (for SAP 22% just the starting point.
 Many of their products or product areas are not covered by the standard support fee).
-SAP and Oracle support used to be comprehensive, but increasingly the basic support is treated more as a “bottom tier” by these vendors.
-That is both SAP and Oracle see the 22% as the “built-in” cost that all customers need to pay.
+SAP and Oracle support used to be comprehensive, but increasingly the basic support is treated more like a “bottom tier” by these vendors.
+That is, both SAP and Oracle see the 22% as the “built-in” cost that all customers need to pay.
 Then actual support starts above that level.

 The Secret to SAP and Oracle’s Revenues

 Both SAP and Oracle receive over 50% of their revenues from support.
 This percentage combined with the profit margin on their support, is the secret to the revenues of these companies.
 And they float both of these companies.
 We quote the following.

 “These revenues account for more than all of Oracle’s operating profits.
 (Maintenance revenues do not have sales and marketing costs, they are for the most part, automatically renewed, they do not have R&D costs and they have minimal G&A costs).
 Without the golden stream of maintenance revenues, there’s no stable, highly profitable and usually predictable Oracle. (emphasis added)” – Seeking Alpha

 Monopoly Power Leads to Exhorbinant Profit Margins